drkno/PlexSSO/Readme.md

 ![Docker Publish Status](https://github.com/drkno/PlexSSOv2/workflows/Publish%20Docker%20image/badge.svg)

 An nginx `auth_request` Single Sign On service, using [Plex](https://plex.tv) as the upstream authorisation provider.
+This also works with [ingress-nginx](https://github.com/kubernetes/ingress-nginx) on kubernetes.

 This is designed to sit in front of various services and replace their authentication with a single unified login.
 It is compatible with services such as: